anujd24/TODO-APP/README.md

 ## Todo App
-This project contains a simple Todo Application
+This project contains a simple Todo Application.
 It has following features -

 - Anyone can create a todo